 Pauline had many friends and was very helpful and generous to her family.
 After retirement, she and Stewart moved to Dearborn, where they became active members of the Dearborn Congregational Church.
 Prior to that, the family attended Westminster Presbyterian Church of Detroit, where she developed a love for the church’s children’s summer camp, Camp Westminster on Higgins Lake.
 Her children, grandchildren, and great-grandchildren have attended camp there and continue to actively support that ministry today.

 Pauline has always valued education, stressing the importance to her children.
 During retirement, Pauline and Stewart enjoyed traveling, and participated in several Elderhostel trips, which they enjoyed because of the educational opportunity they offered.
 As an artistic outlet, she enjoyed creating colorful leaded-glass window scenes and lamps.
 After Stewart’s death she chose to move to Henry Ford Village Senior Living Community, where she lived the rest of her years.
 There she was known as an excellent Scrabble player, and she continued to play Scrabble with her friends even after her dementia limited her in most other ways.
 Her body gradually gave out and she died peacefully.

 She is survived by her three children, John (Kathie) Gourlay, Bill (Ann) Gourlay, and Nancy (John) Morrison, eight grandchildren and eight great-grandchildren.

-A memorial service will be postponed until next year.
+A memorial service was held in June, 2021, during which her ashes were placed alongside those of her husband, Stewart.
 Donations in Pauline’s memory may be made to Camp Westminster on Higgins Lake, at 17567 Hubbell Ave, Detroit MI 48235.